alicechang29/what-i-learned/notes/My Learnings/Advice Gathered.md

 2. Create an IAM role which has access to the bucket and other AWS things the environment will need.
 The same ways you can give an IAM user access to things you can also do with a role, and users who are allowed to can "assume the role", and also other things that run inside AWS can assume the role.
 3. Create the ec2 instance(s) where the services actually run, as well as the apache HTTPD server which hosts the UI files and sits in front of the services, and make it so that anything that runs on that instance is running with that role (within EC2 that is called an instance role)
 4. Configure the DNS entries (in the AWS "route53" service) and load balancer so that the domain names <whatever>.go to the right places

+During interview, if you lose the words for a definition, follow up with an example - "Brit"

+Try to write a function myself (write reduce myself)
+- all of JS can be written in JS